rsm31/BlinktPlugin/README.md

 5. Apama version 10.1 or higher.
 The Apama Core Community Edition for Raspberry Pi can be downloaded from http://www.apamacommunity.com/downloads/.

 6. The `GPIOPlugin` for Apama, compatible with the version of Apama you are using.
 The `GPIOPlugin` for Apama 9.12 can be downloaded from http://www.apamacommunity.com/gpio-plugin-for-apama-core-community-edition-on-a-raspberry-pi/.
 This version of the GPIOPlugin will also run on Apama 10.1.
 An experimental version of the plugin for Apama 10.1 can also be found at https://github.com/CallumAttryde/apama_GPIO.
-The plugin should be built and installed in your Apama installation.
+The plugin should be built and installed somewhere that it can be loaded by your Apama installation, typically under the `$APAMA_WORK` directory.
+Note that `$APAMA_WORK/lib` is on the default Apama shared library path so plugins installed here can be used without any additional configuration.

 ## Build & Installation